DataDog/hiring-engineers/answers.md

 and restart postgres: `sudo ../../etc/init.d/postgresql96 restart`

-just to be safe I'm going to delete the datadog user I made and start again from the directions. in PSQL:
+Just to be safe I'm going to delete the datadog user I made and start again from the directions.

+in PSQL:

     ec2-user=# revoke SELECT ON pg_stat_database from datadog;